The rules for self-employed taxpayers can be complicated. But there's no need to worry as long as you follow some basic rules from the IRS.

-Narrator: This is Tiffany Smith from TurboTax.
+This is Victoria from TurboTax.
 The rules for self-employed taxpayers can be complicated.
 But there’s no need to worry as long as you follow some basic rules from the IRS.

 First, since you are no longer an employee, you’ll need to pay your own income and Social Security taxes.
 Most taxpayers with self-employment income make quarterly estimated tax payments based on the amount of income the business earns.

-At tax time, you’ll need to file Schedule C to declare your income from cutting lawns or planting shrubs.
+At tax time, you’ll need to file Schedule C to declare your income from your self-employment wages.

 You can also deduct expenses for cars or trucks you use to transport your equipment and to travel from job to job.
 TurboTax will help you choose between the standard mileage rate or deducting your actual expenses for things such as gas, oil, insurance and repairs.

 TurboTax will help you figure out what you owe, what expenses you can deduct and help you file all the right forms.